-(62) “Workover rig” means a mobile self-propelled rig used to perform one or more remedial operations, such as deepening, plugging back, pulling and resetting liners, on a producing oil or gas well to try to restore or increase the well’s production.
+(72) “Workover rig” means a mobile self-propelled rig used to perform one or more remedial operations, such as deepening, plugging back, pulling and resetting liners, on a producing oil or gas well to try to restore or increase the well’s production.

-(63) “Year-by-year low-use vehicle” means a vehicle that operated in California less than 200 hours during the preceding 12-month calendar year.
-For example, when reporting in 2014, the hours of use between January 1, 2013 and December 31, 2013 would be used to determine year-by-year low-use status.
+(73) “Year-by-year low-use vehicle” means a vehicle that operated in California less than 200 hours during the preceding 12-month calendar year.
+For example, when reporting in 2014, the hours of use between January 1, 2013 and December 31, 2013, would be used to determine year-by-year low-use status.
 To be considered a year-by-year low-use vehicle, the fleet owner must annually submit engine operation data from a functioning non-resettable hour meter.

 Vehicles used outside California – Vehicles that operate both inside and outside of California can meet the year-by-year low-use vehicle definition if they are used less than 200 hours per year in California.